sappo/zlogger/README.md

 zvector - Implements a dynamic vector clock

-Please add @discuss section in ../src/zvector.c.
+Please add '@discuss' section in './../src/zvector.c'.

 This is the class interface: